HirotheChamp/BugTracker/README.md

 ## Technologies Used

-* React -- I decided to use React
+* React -- I decided to use React because of its popularity, making it a relatable library to use when developing an application
-* MongoDB --
+* MongoDB -- use to store data in the form of bugs and users created through the application
+* Express -- enables connection to the frontend with minimal approach
 * HTML, CSS, JSON -- used to create front end form creation script
 <hr></hr>